How to Clean Dusty Stuffed Animals Without Washing It: Quick and Easy Methods

 How do you air dry stuffed animals?

-To air dry stuffed animals, gently squeeze excess water from the toy and then lay it on a clean white towel.
+To air dry clean stuffed animals, gently squeeze excess water from the toy and then lay it on a clean white towel.
 Allow it to air dry completely in a well-ventilated area, away from direct sunlight or heat.

 Can you wash stuffed animals in a washing machine?

-Most stuffed animals can be washed in a washing machine using a delicate cycle and either cold water or warm water, along with a mild detergent.
 Place the toy in a mesh laundry bag to prevent any plastic parts from getting damaged, and squeeze out excess air before tumble drying on a low heat setting.

 How do you remove excess baking soda from stuffed animals?